Chris Haring

-Christian Haring (* 18 December 1970, Schattendorf) is an Austrian Dancer and Choreographer.
-He is founder and artistic director of the dance compagnie Liquid Loft.
+Christian Haring (born 18 December 1970, Schattendorf) is an Austrian dancer and choreographer.
+He is founder and artistic director of the dance company Liquid Loft.

 Life

 Chris Haring studied at Universität für Musik und darstellende Kunst in Vienna and in New York, within others at Cunningham School.
 He worked as a dancer with compagnies like Nikolais/Luis Dance Cie.
 (US), man act (GB), Nigel Charnock (GB), DV8 Physical Theatre (GB), Cie.
 Willi Dorner (AT) and Pilottanzt (AT).
 For his own choreografies we worked with fine artists such as Erwin Wurm, Michel Blazy and Aldo Giannotti, musician Peter Rehberg or media artist Klaus Obermaier.
 Together with filmmaker Mara Mattuschka. he co-directed movies based on his performances.

 Together with the musician Andreas Berger, dancer Stephanie Cumming and dramaturg Thomas J. Jelinek he founded the dance compagnie Liquid Loft in 2005.